pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

 ## NOTEBOOKS USERS: Install Pachyderm JupyterLab Mount Extension

 !!!
 Note
-      You do not need a local Pachyderm CE or Enterprise instance running to install Pachyderm JupyterLab Mount Extension.
+      You do not need a local Pachyderm cluster already running to install Pachyderm JupyterLab Mount Extension.
 However, **you need a running cluster to connect your Mount Extension to**; therefore, we recommend that you [install Pachyderm locally](#local-installation) first.

 - To install [JupyterHub and the Mount Extension](../../how-tos/jupyterlab-extension/#pachyderm-jupyterlab-mount-extension){target=_blank} on your local cluster,  run the following commands.
 You will be using our default [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/examples/jupyterhub-ext-values.yaml){target=_blank}: